elastisys/compliantkubernetes/user-demo/README.md

 # Compliant Kubernetes User Demo

 To make the most out of Compliant Kubernetes, this documentation features a minimalistic NodeJS application.
-I allows to explore all Compliant Kubernetes benefits, including, such as HTTPS Ingresses, logging, metrics and user alerts.
+It allows you to explore all Compliant Kubernetes benefits, including, such as HTTPS Ingresses, logging, metrics and user alerts.

 The application provides: